Cooperative encoding for secrecy in interference channels: Security for the Discrete Memoryless Interference Channel

 \subsection{Special Cases}

 This section focuses on few special cases, where sharp results on the secrecy capacity region can be derived.
-In all these scenarios, achievability is established using the proposed cooperative binning and channel prefixing scheme.
+In all these scenarios, achievability is established using the proposed cooperative encoding scheme.
 To simplify the presentation, we first define the following set of probability distributions.
 For random variables $T_1$ and $T_2$,

 \begin{corollary} If the IC-E satisfies

 for all input distributions that factors as $p(q)p(v_1|q)p(v_2|q)p(x_1|v_1)p(x_2|v_2)$, then its secrecy capacity region is given by

 where $\Rc_{S1}(p)$ is the set of rate-tuples $(R_1,R_2)$ satisfying